Skip to main content

 • The procedure to revoke consent

-• The procedure to file complaints with the data protection board
+• The procedure to file complaints with the Data Protection Board of India

 Consent